ibm-cloud-docs/dr-automation-powervs/data-isolation.md

 ## Overview

-Data isolation in IBM Cloud is essential for protecting customer data in multi-tenant cloud environments, especially for Disaster Recovery (DR) Automation in PowerVS.
+Data isolation in IBM Cloud is essential for protecting customer data in multi-tenant cloud environments, especially for {{site.data.keyword.DR_full}}.
 IBM Cloud offers a suite of tools and services that ensure data remains segregated, secure, and compliant with regulatory standards.
-This document details key strategies and components that work together to provide robust data isolation within the DR Automation framework for PowerVS.
+This document details key strategies and components that work together to provide robust data isolation within the {{site.data.keyword.DR_full_notm}} framework .

 ## Key Data Isolation Strategies

 ### Virtual Private Cloud (VPC)

-IBM Cloud’s **Virtual Private Cloud (VPC)** provides an isolated network environment for managing DR Automation resources securely.
+IBM Cloud’s Virtual Private Cloud (VPC) provides an isolated network environment for managing {{site.data.keyword.DR_short}} resources securely.
 It enables you to control IP address ranges, subnets, routing, and access, ensuring that DR resources are isolated from other IBM Cloud customers.

 - **Private IP Addressing**: Resources receive private IP addresses, making them accessible only within the VPC or through configured access.